paulkre/bevy_image_export/README.md

 # Bevy Image Export plugin

-A Bevy plugin for exporting your app as an image sequence.
+A Bevy plugin enabling you to render image sequences.

 ## Usage